freeCodeCamp/freeCodeCamp/guide/english/javascript/ternary-operator/index.md

 ## Description

-If condition is true, the operator resolves to the value of expr1; otherwise, it resolves to the value of expr2.
+If condition is true, the operator returns to the value of expr1; otherwise, it returns to the value of expr2.

 For example, to display a different message based on the value of the isMember variable, you could use this statement: